ibm-cloud-docs/containers/kubernetes-service-cli.md

 After logging in, download Kubernetes configuration data and certificates to connect to your cluster and run `kubectl` commands.
 The files are downloaded to `user_home_directory/.bluemix/plugins/kubernetes-service/clusters/<cluster_name>`.
 {: shortdesc}

-In [CLI plug-in version 1.0](#cs_beta), `cluster config` appends the new `kubeconfig` file to your existing `kubeconfig` file in the `~/.kube/config` directory or the first file that is set by the `KUBECONFIG` environment variable.
+In [CLI plug-in version 1.0](#cs_beta), `cluster config` appends the new `kubeconfig` file to your existing `kubeconfig` file in `~/.kube/config` or the first file that is set by the `KUBECONFIG` environment variable.
 After you run `ibmcloud ks cluster config`, you can interact with your cluster immediately.
 Note that any pre-existing `kubeconfig` files are not merged automatically.</br></br>When version 1.0 releases on 14 March 2020, the permanent behavior changes to this command are not backwards compatible.
 To maintain all CLI functionality, update and test any automation now by checking out the [`ibmcloud ks script update` command](#script_update) and setting your `IKS_BETA_VERSION` environment variable to `1.0`.
 After you update your scripts, you must continue to use version `1.0` of the CLI plug-in within the script or the environment where the script is run.
 {: important}

 ```